danielg00/danielg00.github.io/_posts/2020-06-30-disentanglementlearing.md

 They propose that a group $G$ acts on a space $X$ through $\cdot:G \times X \rightarrow X$, and that $G$ decomposes into the product of subgroups $G = G_1 \times G_2 \times ... $.
 Perhaps one interesting generalisation of this idea is that $G$ acts on the powerset $\mathcal{P}(X)$.
 That is, the map may not be bijective and that certain features "collapse".
-One could leverage this to explain (or devise) algorithms in the supervised learning - particularly maps to one-hot labels.
+One could leverage this to explain (or devise) algorithms in the supervised setting - particularly maps to one-hot labels.

 To be continued...